Make this simple baked salmon recipe extra delicious with these easy marinade ideas like honey garlic, teriyaki and maple dijon!

 - Lemon juice – freshly squeezed lemon juice is best but you can also use the bottled variety.

-- Garlic – fresh minced garlic will provide the best flavour but jarred minced garlic can also be used.
+- Garlic – fresh minced garlic will provide the best flavor but jarred minced garlic can also be used.

 - Parsley – try swapping out for fresh chervil or tarragon instead.